linode/docs/docs/applications/project-management/how-to-create-a-private-python-package-repository/index.md

 {{< /file >}}

-5. The `setup.cfg` file lets PyPI know the README is a markdown file:
+5. The `setup.cfg` file lets PyPI know the README is a Markdown file:

     {{< file "setup.cfg" >}}
 [metadata]